 Broadstone Hall is a large primary school situated north of the town centre just off the A6 corridor.
 Pupils come from a wide variety of social and economic backgrounds and the pupils have opportunities to mix with children from different cultures to their own.
 Broadstone Hall is a popular school and receives applications in excess of its admission limit.

 At our last Ofsted inspection in 2017, the school received a judgement of “good” in all significant areas.

 The school increased its admission number to 75 pupils from September 2012 and this continued until September 2018 when the school had 75 pupils in most year groups from Reception to Year 6.

 Currently the school has 19 classes.
-The expected number on whole school roll in Sept 2020 will be 530, including Nursery.
-The school expects the intake profile to remain at this level.
+The expected number on whole school roll in Sept 2021 will be over 500, including Nursery.
+The school expects that the intake profile may drop over the next few years.

 The school offers an enviable range of extended services and this has had an impact on pupils’ experiences and outcomes.
 For example, pupils have performed at The Manchester City Stadium, The Plaza Theatre and Stockport Town Hall and have represented Stockport for many years in the Greater Manchester Games.

 A range of specialist providers, along with school staff, are used to ensure quality provision and using Pupil Premium funding, many activities are subsidised.
 Payment for after school activities is cashless using a system called ‘ParentPay’.
-The school has a well-established Breakfast Club which serves the needs of around 90 pupils per day.
+The school has a well-established Breakfast Club which can serve the needs of around 90 pupils per day.

 Broadstone Hall Primary School is committed to safeguarding and promoting the welfare of all children.
 We strongly believe that all children have the right to feel safe and to be protected from physical, sexual or emotional abuse or neglect.

 The Lead Practitioner for Safeguarding at the school is Simon Langley and the Deputy Lead Practitioners are Jane Rogers, the Deputy Headteacher, Louise Whitlow, the Family Liaison Worker and Heather Young the Hub manager.